altocodenl/tagaway/readme.md

    - Must be a multipart request (and it should include a `content-type` header with value `multipart/form-data`).
    - Must contain fields (otherwise, 400 with body `{error: 'field'}`).
    - Must contain one file with name `pic` (otherwise, 400 with body `{error: 'file'}`).
-   - The file must be at most 536870888 bytes (otherwise, 400 with body `{error: 'size'}`).
+   - The file must be at most 536870888 bytes (otherwise, 400 with body `{error: 'tooLarge'}`).
    - Must contain a field `uid` with an upload id (otherwise, 400 with body `{error: 'uid'}`.
 The `uid` groups different uploaded files into an upload unit, for UI purposes.
+The `uid` should be a timestamp in milliseconds and should not be in the future.
    - Can contain a field `providerData` with value `{provider: 'google'|'dropbox', id: FILE_ID, name: STRING, modificationTime: FILE_MODIFICATION_TIME, path: STRING}`.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
    - Must contain no extraneous fields (otherwise, 400 with body `{error: 'invalidField'}`).
 The only allowed fields are `uid`, `lastModified`, `tags` and `providerData`; the last two are optional.
    - Must contain no extraneous files (otherwise, 400 with body `{error: 'invalidFile'}`).
 The only allowed file is `pic`.